UDST/pandana/docs/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~

 Accessibility as defined here is the ability to reach other specified locations
-in the city, and this this framework is first and foremost designed to
+in the city, and this framework is first and foremost designed to
 compute accessibility-to-destination queries of various kinds.

 In practice, this framework is a bit more flexible than that.
 This